MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 You can find a sample CSV file [here](https://go.microsoft.com/fwlink/?LinkID=619356).

-In addition to file origin, CSV also supports specifying the delimiter, as well as how data type detection will be handled.
+In addition to file origin, CSV also supports specifying the delimiter and how data type detection will be handled.

 ![Loading data from a csv file](../images/csvload.png)